LP Spindle Hole Corrector Tool for 33RPM Records

 - Consider our handle-less 7.3mm bit for just $12 delivered 'cause you can handle it....literally.

-We believe that to save $38, you can hack your own handle, put it in a cordless drill like any other bit or possibly turn it by hand as it will only take a few turns to resize your spindle hole because what you really want is a correctly sized hole without the debris sandpaper would leave in your grooves.
+We believe that to save $38, you can hack your own handle.
+Just wrap some tape around it to hack a handle, put it in a cordless drill like any other bit or possibly turn it by hand as it will only take a few turns to resize your spindle hole because what you really want is a correctly sized hole without the debris sandpaper would leave in your grooves.
 Our solution, just like the $50 version elsewhere is 0.287402" / 7.3mm, (0.000402" inches over spec) the closest possible bit solution.
 Its 135° angled cutting edges will give you the biggest possible shavings which is what you want so debris can't collect inside your grooves.